 - Develop and utilize more accurate forecasting models to more effectively

 manage potential future requirements and costs.

 - Expand fluids management functions to include consolidation of other

 fluid acquisitions for more cost-effective commodity supplies.

-- Provide community management for other Government agencies where cost-effective.
+- Provide propellant management for other Government agencies where cost-effective.